When potential visitors to New Zealand dream of our beautiful land, it is generally images of the South Island that will come to mind.

 3. Christchurch Gondola

 The Christchurch Gondola is an iconic attraction in New Zealand’s South Island.
-Situated in the Port Hills, the cable car takes you up the side of Mount Cavendish to reveal an amazing view over Christchurch City and its surrounds.
+Situated in the Port Hills, this family-friendly cable car takes you up the side of Mount Cavendish to reveal an amazing view over Christchurch City and its surrounds.
 The elevated vantage point also affords views over Lyttelton Harbour on the other side of the hill.

 At the top, you can hike one of the many summit trails or take a ride on the interactive ‘time tunnel’ – an experience that will take you through Christchurch’s tumultuous past and post-earthquake transformation.